Duck & Goose: Season 2 (2023)

+A large rock rolls between Duck and Goose during nap time.
+The duo embarks on a journey to find a unique treasure.

 Release

 On May 13, 2022, Apple announced new kids and family programs for Summer 2022, including Duck & Goose.
 A trailer premiered June 28, 2022, and the first season was released on July 8, 2022.
 The two-part special season finale, "When Duck Met Goose", was released on June 9, 2023.
 The second season debuted on July 8, 2023.

 Reception

 On Rotten Tomatoes, the first season holds a favorable rating, with Polly Conway from Common Sense Media highlighting its "lovely, vibrant animation, sweet songs, and a valuable concept."